HOW TO SCHEDULE DATA CLEANING FUNCTIONS

 Introduction to Scheduling Functions

 Automate your data cleaning by scheduling Flookup's powerful functions to run on their own.
-This feature uses Google Apps Script triggers to keep your datasets consistently clean and up-to-date, saving you time and reducing errors with minimal manual effort.
+This feature utilises Google Apps Script triggers to keep your datasets consistently clean and up-to-date, saving you time and reducing errors with minimal manual effort.

 How to Schedule a Function